-- Continued installation of OCS poles, cantilevers, and wires in Segment 4. - Continued regulation of OCS wires (sagging the wires) in Segments 3 and 4. - Continued installation of shunt wires in Segments 3 and 4. - Continued installation of OCS poles and cantilevers in Segment 2. - Continued to pothole at proposed OCS locations and utility locations in Segment 1.

-- Continued to resolve conflicts found during the potholing process, such as loose concrete, asphalt, and other debris, and continued designing solutions for those conflicts that cannot be avoided.
-The conflicts must be resolved before installation of foundations at those locations. - Relocated signal cables and remove abandoned facilities found in conflict with planned OCS foundations as conflicts were identified. - PS-1: - Progressed cable terminations in enclosures and equipment. - Progressed site grading and base rock installation. - Progressed access road build up and grading.
+- Continued installation of off-track foundations in Segment 1. - Continued installation of OCS poles, cantilevers, and wires in Segment 4. - Continued regulation of OCS wires (sagging the wires) in Segments 3 and 4. - Performed hi-pot/loop test of OCS wires in Segment 4. - Continued installation of OCS poles and cantilevers in Segment 2. - Continued to pothole at proposed OCS locations and utility locations in Segment 1. - Continued to resolve conflicts found during the potholing process, such as loose concrete, asphalt, and other debris, and continued designing solutions for those conflicts that cannot be avoided.
+The conflicts must be resolved before installation of foundations at those locations. - Relocated signal cables and removed abandoned facilities found in conflict with planned OCS foundations as conflicts were identified. - Performed platform utility relocations at 4th and King. - PS-1: - Continued cable pulls and terminations. - Continued access road build-up and grading. - PS-2: Continued PG&E power drop redesign. - PS-3: - Progressed on manufacturing of main gantry. - Procured isolation casing material. - Installed transformer fit up. - Procured precast drainage.